 On behalf of the Commonwealth, the Treasurer and Receiver-General of the Commonwealth hereby undertakes for the benefit of the owners of the Bonds to provide to each nationally recognized municipal securities information repository (each, a "NRMSIR") within the meaning of Rule 15c2-12 of the Securities and Exchange Commission (the "Rule") and to the state information depository for the Commonwealth, if any (the "SID"), within the meaning of the Rule, no later than 270 days after the end of each fiscal year of the Commonwealth, (i) the annual financial information described below relating to such fiscal year, together with audited financial statements of the Commonwealth for such fiscal year if audited financial statements are then available, provided, however, that if audited financial statements of the Commonwealth are not then available, such audited financial statements shall be delivered to each NRMSIR and the SID when they become available (but in no event later than 350 days after the end of such fiscal year) or (ii) notice of the Commonwealth's failure, if any, to provide any such information.
-The annual financial information to be provided as aforesaid shall include financial information and operating data, in each case updated through the last day of such fiscal year unless otherwise noted, relating to the following information contained in the Commonwealth's Information Statement dated February 16, 1999 (the "Information Statement"), as it appears in the Official Statement dated September 22, 1999 relating to the Commonwealth's General Obligation Bonds, Consolidated Loan of 1999, Series C, and substantially in the same level of detail as is found in the referenced section of the Information Statement:
+The annual financial information to be provided as aforesaid shall include financial information and operating data, in each case updated through the last day of such fiscal year unless otherwise noted, relating to the following information contained in the Commonwealth's Information Statement dated February 16, 1999 (the "Information Statement"), as it appears in the Official Statement dated February 16, 1999 relating to the Commonwealth's General Obligation Bonds, Consolidated Loan of 1999, Series A, and substantially in the same level of detail as is found in the referenced section of the Information Statement:

-Operating Data Category and the second 1.
+A CALL AND 1.
 Summary presentation on statutory accounting and five-year comparative basis of selected budgeted operating funds operations, concluding with prior fiscal year, plus estimates for current fiscal year "FINANCIAL RESULTS - Selected Financial Data - Statutory Basis" 2.
 Summary presentation on GAAP and five-year comparative basis of selected budgeted operating funds operations, concluding with prior fiscal year "FINANCIAL RESULTS - Selected Financial Data - GAAP Basis" 3.
 Summary presentation of actual revenues in budgeted operating funds on five-year comparative basis, concluding with prior fiscal year, plus estimates for current fiscal year "COMMONWEALTH REVENUES - Distribution of Revenues" 4.
 So long as Commonwealth statutes impose limits on tax revenues, information as to compliance therewith in the prior fiscal year "COMMONWEALTH REVENUES - Limitations on Tax Revenues" 5.
-Summary presentation of budgeted expenditures by selected, then-current major categories on five-year comparative basis and estimated expenditures for current fiscal year "COMMONWEALTH PROGRAMS AND SERVICES" 6.
-If and to the extent otherwise updated in the prior fiscal year, summary presentation of the size of the state workforce "COMMONWEALTH PROGRAMS AND SERVICES - State Workforce" 7.
-Five-year summary presentation of actual capital project expenditures "COMMONWEALTH CAPITAL SPENDING - Historical Capital Spending"
+Summary presentation of budgeted expenditures by selected, then-current major categories on five-year comparative basis and estimated expenditures for current fiscal year "COMMONWEALTH PROGRAMS AND SERVICES"